Read | Listen| Write

 only symbolized the beginning.

-with a vision so blatant;
+with a vision so blatant,

 that this newly independent identity

-just may have been mistaken.
+just may have been mistaken?

-MOVEMENT I — THE MISUNDERSTANDING
+THE MISUNDERSTANDING (1787)

-While we proceeded to pave way
+While we proceeded to pave the way

 as 11 years the brave

-There remained some subsections
+there remained many subsections

-still 12 years a slave
+still 12 years enslaved.

 Our national declaration

-promised sovereignty and parity
+promised sovereignty and parity;

-Yet a new decree proposed;
+yet a new decree emerged

-To provide further clarity
+to provide further clarity.

 A division of our townships

-into thirty-six 1-mile sections;
+into thirty-six, one-mile sections;

 this mandate became known

-as the Northwest Ordinance of 1787
+as the Northwest Ordinance of 1787.

 The center of each township

-would hold section 16;
+would hold Section 16;

 a plot of land that would command

-the offering of education that’s free
+the offering of education that’s free.

-Even the early founders knew
+The early founders knew our schools

-our schools were best for civic preparation;
+were best for civic preparation;

 yet this didn’t fully fill the void

-MOVEMENT II — THE MISALIGNMENT
+THE MISALIGNMENT

 So this vision of free education existed,

-but wasn’t feasible for all.
+but wasn’t feasible for all,

-Because much of early America
+for much of early America

-Our Parents would work the farming fields;
+Our parents worked the farming fields;

-Farming fields by grade two
+farming fields by grade two.

 As the Northwest Ordinance stated,

-the center shall be devoted to education
+the center shall be devoted to education;

-But when school isn’t an affordable option
+but when school wasn’t an affordable option,

-who taught/teaches this subsection civic participation?
+who taught this subsection civic participation?

 While in theory this was a noble system,

-but even noble systems drift
+even noble systems drift.

-some STILL couldn’t pay for it
+some still couldn’t pay for it.
+Did you get?

-MOVEMENT III — THE MISINTERPRETATION
+THE MISINTERPRETATION (1870)

 With honor, our mighty nation

-chose to examine this in depth
+chose to examine this in depth,

-And prompted our states to invest individually
+and prompted our states to invest

-in our nation’s/country’s civic health
+in our country’s civic health.

 The direct cost of education

-was no longer a family burden
+was no longer a family burden.

-So in 1870, many) State Constitutions
+So in 1870, many state constitutions

-accepted this civic burden
+accepted this civic burden.

-When the training of our future leaders
+The training of our future leaders

-Became a proclamation of the state
+became a proclamation of the state.

-The barrier between isolated and independent instantly began to break
+The barrier between isolated and independent

-Closing — THE INVITATION
+THE INVITATION (Present Day)

 A better chance for balanced centers

-in our towns, communities, and classes
+in our towns, communities, and classes,

-All due to the unified agenda
+all due to the unified agenda

-Of free education for the masses
+of free education for the masses.

 Our semi-quincentennial history

-rebirths our view of civics
+revisits our view of civics.

-And to extinguish any lingering excuses,
+To extinguish any lingering excuses,

-let’s civically define the mission
+let’s civically define the mission.

-Citizens who do not isolate our constitutional view of independence,
+our constitutional view of independence,

-But those who live in service of others
+but those who live in service of others,

-Protecting status and privilege
+protecting status and privilege.

-Embracing engagement willingly
+Embracing engagement willingly.

-Voting with responsibility
+Voting with responsibility.

-Understanding the tenets of democracy
+Understanding the tenets of democracy,

-While taking pride in our identity
+while taking pride in our identity.

-For the next 500 years at least
+For the next 500 years at least,

 without making the view any clearer,

-The sole discourse of our democratic republic must be:
+the sole discourse of our democratic republic must be:

 Let’s return civics to the center!